will4381/relative-protocol/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.

+**Important**: This is copyleft software.
+Any derivative works or applications that include this library must also be licensed under the GPL v3.0 or a compatible license.
+For commercial licensing options, please contact the maintainers.

 ## Contributing